vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 The imitatio dei

-When we have thus seen the lofty religious ideals promulgated by Kaun. ḍinya’s gospel, we may be in for a surprise, when we learn more about the specific practices by which these were believed to be realiseḍOn the whole, these practices can be described as an ever steeper staircase to complete effacement of the phenomenal self.
+When we have thus seen the lofty religious ideals promulgated by Kaun. ḍinya’s gospel, we may be in for a surprise, when we learn more about the specific practices by which these were believed to be realised.
+On the whole, these practices can be described as an ever steeper staircase to complete effacement of the phenomenal self.
 In this respect Kaun. ḍinya shares many of the ascetic aims and practices that are known from other Indian religions.
 In all ascetic movements, whether in India or abroad, self-mortification serves to destroy the ego in the expectation that it makes one more susceptible to the divine.
 In the brahmanical tradition this is generally seen as the unveiling of a true Self, which is itself thought to be godlike.
 The Pāśupata doctrine is no exception to this.

 The first of five ‘steps of ascension into God’ (gradus ascensionis in Deum), to paraphrase Bonaventura, 4 requires that the initiated ascetic identifies himself with the deity of his devotion by imitating him, an imitatio dei that is en acted in the liturgy within the temple.
 This concerns some aspects of Siva that ´ are known from the corpus of mythological Sanskrit texts, and this mythol ogy clearly informs the conduct of the ascetic.
 In this corpus of mythology Siva often appears as a trickster god, whose loud laughter ( ´ at.t.ahāsa) puts his subjects, including his wife, in their proper place.